February 9, 2022

 One of the biggest problems with the movie, besides the terrible screenplay and direction, is that the performances are incompatible.
 Krug, Grillo and Malkovich ham it up, as if they know they’re in a cheesy B-movie and can’t take anything too seriously.
 Meanwhile, Monaghan and Luss are dead-serious and act as if they think they’re in a Hitchcock masterpiece.
 When a movie’s acting is this inconsistent, the fault ultimately lies with the director, who didn’t correct this problem while filming the movie.

 But even if “Shattered” had Oscar-caliber acting, it still couldn’t erase how creatively bankrupt everything else is in the film.
 Sometimes, tawdry and predictable thrillers can be fun to watch if the tone is right and the characters are engaging.
-“Shattered” has none of those qualities and is empty and forgettable as the movie’s entire story.
+“Shattered” has none of those qualities and is as empty and forgettable as the movie’s entire story.

 Lionsgate released “Shattered” in select U.S. cinemas, on digital and VOD on January 14, 2022.
 The movie is set for release on Blu-ray and DVD on February 22, 2022.